f1v/f1v-blog/src/content/react-spring/index.md

 This library presents a more modern approach to animations - it’s physics based instead of relying on css transitions.
 So animation effects are more in line with real world physics.

-react-spring is cross platform, it supports the web, react-native, react-native-web and most other platforms.

 ## Why React Springs

 react-spring is easy to use and takes a lot less code to create the desired animations.
 Using react-spring is also a very easy transition given React already utilizes hooks.
 The react-spring hooks are also very intuitive, allowing a developer to right less code but still achieve a very natural and elegant animation.